dzaripov/ML-parameterization-of-DFT-functionals/README.md

 The model's state is saved every 10 epochs and at the end of training in <em>mlruns</em> folder

-## Analyzing the results
+## Analyzing the results (and Supporting Information .txt files)
 1) Run the script with different Ω values and save the outputs in the format <em>{Name like in parametrization}\_{Dropout value}\_{Ω  value}\_{anything else}.out or .txt</em>
-2) Put the .out files in one folder and run the following script to reproduce Figures 1-3:
+2) Put the *.out* or *.txt* files in one folder and run the following script to reproduce Figures 1-3:

 ```
-python visualize.py {name of the folder containing .out files}
+python visualize.py {name of the folder containing *.out* or *.txt* files}
 ```

+### For Supporting Information
+You can visualize the training process by copying the .txt files of training history in any folder and running the same script above

 ## Testing the non-parametrized functionals on the dataset
 To test PBE and XAlpha functionals of M06-2X train and test dataset, run `functionals_test.py`